 Tips for Outdoor Decal Installation

 Outdoor decals need to hold their own against the elements, no matter what is thrown at them.
-You need to consider several factors when selecting and installing a floor graphic outside.
+Due to their need for weather protection, you’ll want to consider several factors when selecting and installing a floor graphic outside.
 Asphalt and concrete are two of the main locations for exterior decals.
 Graphics here are often used as wayfinding floor decals to help people find their way around the grounds of a facility.

 However, directional floor decals are not the only option for the outdoors.
 Floor graphics can also add an extra flair to the outside of a store or call attention to a company’s brand as floor advertising decals.

 Here are some tips for the installation process that will keep your outdoor floor decal looking as good as it did on its installation, months, even years, in the future: